John Collins NBA Playoffs Player Props: Hawks vs. Celtics

-The Atlanta Hawks, John Collins included, square off versus the Boston Celtics at 7:00 PM ET on Sunday in the 2023 NBA Playoffs.
+John Collins be on the court for the Atlanta Hawks at 7:30 PM on Tuesday against the Boston Celtics in the 2023 NBA Playoffs.

-Let's look at Collins' prop bets, and some stats and trends to help you find good wagers.
+Below we will dive into Collins' stats and trends, helping you make good selections on prop bets.

 John Collins Prop Bets vs. the Celtics